2anki/server/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/5da03a4d-2c54-4343-8949-33124d2211e5/deploy-status)](https://app.netlify.com/sites/vibrant-swirles-654fce/deploys) [![Discord](https://img.shields.io/discord/723998078201495642)](https://discord.com/invite/PSKC3uS) [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/cloudposse.svg?style=social&label=Follow%20%40aalemayhu)](https://twitter.com/aalemayhu)

-This is a project to make the process of working with Anki and Notion smoother 💫 We are going to make this a good way to make [Anki](https://apps.ankiweb.net/) flashcards easier, better and faster.
+We are going to make this a good way to make [Anki](https://apps.ankiweb.net/) flashcards easier, better and faster.
+The dream is to have powerful and easy ways to produce high quality flashcards.
+This project is a complement to Anki and Notion.

+## What We Are Not

 If you are looking for a Anki or Notion replacement then this project is probably not right for you.
 Watch this video [Notion + Anki](https://youtu.be/FjifJG4FoXY) to understand the project's goal.
+We are never going to compete against Anki but instead we are building bridges.

+When that is said, if you are not content with Anki, you might want to checkout [Zorbi](https://youtu.be/ReQvcQKoalU).

 ## Benefits